lambdaclass/julia_simulations_playground/leader_election_simulation/README.md

 ## Simulation

-In this scenario we want to simulate every validator's wealth's evolution given that it was elected as leader and its block proposal was accepted or not.
+In this scenario we want to simulate every validator's wealth's evolution given whether it was elected as leader and whether its block proposal was accepted or not.

 ### Setup